RLGill/Template-R-projects-workflow/README.md

 #### 3. Rename files in your root directory

 1. Navigate to the R-project-template folder you created - this is your 'root' directory.
-2. Change the file name `R-project-template.Rproj` to your repository name.
+2. Change the file name `Template-R-projects-workflow.Rproj` to your repository name.
 3. If applicable to your project, amend the license and author(s) in the `LICENSE.md` file - [click here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) for more information about licensing.

 #### 4. Organise folder structure and populate with initial files